nmukherjee/RNAroids/README.md

   + focus on ZFP36 family and/or miRNAs

-Need to include a table of the data
+Need to include a table describing the data:
 6 timepoints (including untreated) in replicate.

 ## 1. Generate human steroidogenic transcriptome.